-The Public Service Internship Program is an opportunity for undergraduate and graduate students as well as recent graduates to contribute to the Partnership’s mission while developing valuable professional skills.
+The Partnership Internship Program is an opportunity for undergraduates and graduate students as well as recent graduates to contribute to the Partnership’s mission while developing valuable professional skills.

 The program also incorporates opportunities for professional and personal growth through workshops and trainings specifically geared toward students and young professionals, such as networking, office etiquette, resume reviews and interviewing.
-Interns are also invited to participate in staff-wide workshops and trainings, including brownbag speakers such as high-ranking government officials and corporate partners.
-Interns complete a learning agreement at the start, a mid-point review and end-of-term evaluation.
-Interns are supervised by a full-time staff member on their team, in addition to having the support of three intern coordinators and an assigned buddy.
+Interns are also invited to participate in staff-wide workshops and trainings, including lunch and learns with speakers such as high-ranking government officials and corporate partners.
+Interns complete a learning agreement at the start, a mid-term review and an end-of-term evaluation.
+Interns are supervised by a full-time staff member on their team, in addition to having the support of three intern coordinators.

 Who Should Apply